-UCT has a very different APS system to most universities.
-Percentages aren’t converted to a score based on their range, they are instead translated to APS scores directly (82% = 82 APS points).
+UCT has a very different APS system from most universities.
+Percentages aren’t converted to a score based on their range; they are instead translated to APS scores directly (82% = 82 APS points).

-Your 6 best subjects (must exclude LO and all AP subjects, and include English HL/ FAL, and any required subjects for the relevant programme) are chosen, their APS points are calculated according to the table below and added to get the APS.
+Your 6 best subjects (excluding LO and all AP subjects, and including English HL/ FAL, and any required subjects for the relevant programme) are chosen, their APS points are calculated according to the table below and added to get the APS.